-The paper is structured as follows: In the next section, requirements for our column-store-kit will be outlined.
-Then, the identified components and corresponding operations will be explained on a logical level.
-On this basis, various implementations of logical components and operations will be presented.
+This paper is structured as follows.
+In the next section, related work is mentioned.
+Then, in Section III, some basic considerations about column stores will be outlined.
+Afterwards, in Section IV and V the identified components and corresponding operations will be explained on a logical level.
+On this basis, various implementations of logical components and operations will be presented in Section VI.
 Finally, results will be summarized and an outlook will be given on future research activities.